PnX-HKUSTGZ/omnidirectional_sense/src/gpu_cam_minimal/README.md

 Minimal ROS 2 node that:
 - Captures frames from a video device using OpenCV (CAP_V4L2).
 - Uploads each frame to GPU via OpenCV CUDA (if available at build time).
-- Publishes the frame as `sensor_msgs/Image` with encoding `bgr8`.
+- Publishes the frame as `sensor_msgs/Image` with encoding `rgb8`.

-No pixel format conversions are performed in the code.
+Frames are converted to RGB before publishing to keep a consistent color order for downstream consumers.

 ## Parameters
 - `device_id` (int, default 0): Video device index (e.g., `/dev/video0`).